Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

 \subsubsection{Liu's algorithm}

-We briefly review related works.
+We summarize studies on the degeneration of genus two curves.
 The numerical classification of the fibers in pencils of genus 2 curves are given by Ogg \cite{MR0201437} and Iitaka \cite{Iitaka}.
-Namikawa and Ueno~\cite{MR0369362} have completed the geometrical classification of such fibers (and a few missing types in \cite{MR0201437} and \cite{Iitaka} are also added).
-There are 120 types in Namikawa-Ueno's classification, while there are only 10 types in Kodaira's classification of the fibers in pencils of genus 1 curves.\footnote{Kodaira type ${\rm I}_n~(n\geq 1)$ and ${\rm I}_n^*~(n\geq 1)$ are counted as 1 type, respectively.} Liu gave an algorithm similar to Tate's algorithm for genus 2 case~\cite{MR1202389,MR1285783}.
-Using his result, we can determine the Namikawa-Ueno type of singular fibers from explicit equations of pencils of genus 2 hyperelliptic curves in the Weierstrass form\footnote{ This algorithm is implemented by Liu and Cohen using PARI/GP library for the arithmetic situation: underlying curve is $\operatorname{Spec}\mathbb{Z}$ and consider the reduction at a prime $p$.
-This command can also be used from Sage.
-Although our situation is different from the above arithmetic situation and such useful implementation is not applicable, Liu's paper is written in very general setting, so we can apply the algorithm written in his paper.}.
+Namikawa and Ueno~\cite{MR0369362} completed the geometrical classification of such fibers (and added a few missing types in \cite{MR0201437} and \cite{Iitaka}).
+There are 120 types in Namikawa-Ueno's classification, while there are only 10 types in Kodaira's classification of the fibers in pencils of genus 1 curves.\footnote{Kodaira type ${\rm I}_n~(n\geq 1)$ and ${\rm I}_n^*~(n\geq 1)$ are counted as 1 type, respectively.} Liu gave an algorithm similar to Tate's algorithm for genus 2 curves~\cite{MR1202389,MR1285783}.
+Using Liu's algorithm, we can determine the Namikawa-Ueno type of singular fibers from explicit equations of pencils of genus 2 hyperelliptic curves in the Weierstrass form.